What is Liposuction?

 Prior to actually beginning the suctioning process, a special local anesthetic formulation is injected in large volumes through each incision.
 This is called the tumescent technique.
 This effectively limits the amount of blood loss during liposuction and improves pain control.

-What is the recovery?
+What is the recovery from liposuction like?